opendocsg/slw-judgments-backfill/2017_SGHCF_20/report.md

 21     I did not agree that the length of the delay should be calculated with reference to 8 August

 2016\.
-I accept that in _Falmac Ltd v Cheng Ji Lai Charlie and another matter_ [2014] 4 SLR 202, the Court of Appeal took the length of delay as the time between the last day for filing a notice of appeal and the day on which the applicant filed an originating summons seeking an extension of time (at [18]).
+I accept that in _Falmac Ltd v Cheng Ji Lai Charlie and another matter_ <span class="citation">[2014] 4 SLR 202</span>, the Court of Appeal took the length of delay as the time between the last day for filing a notice of appeal and the day on which the applicant filed an originating summons seeking an extension of time (at [18]).
 In the present case, the originating summons filed on 8 August 2016 is not the same originating summons that was before me on 30 March 2017.
 Although the applicant _filed_ OSN 20/2016 on 8 August 2016, he failed to _serve_ OSN 20/2016 on the correct address.
 Consequently, the respondent did not receive notice of the application for an extension of time to appeal.
 When granted leave to amend and re-serve OSN 20/2016 on payment of $600 in costs to the respondent, the applicant neglected to pay the costs.
 OSN 20/2016 was then struck out.
 Rather than complying with the costs order in order to restore the OSN, the applicant waited until 2 November 2016 to file a new OSN.

 22     The length of delay in this case was, at the very least, the time between the last day for filing a notice of appeal, 29 July 2016, and the day on which the applicant filed the _present_ application, 2 November 2016.
 This was a period of about three months, which was far in excess of the two-week appeal window provided in r 825 of the Family Justice Rules 2014 (S 813/2014).

-23     It should be noted that even a delay of 49 days has been held by the Court of Appeal to be “[b]y any standard ... very substantial” ( _AD v AE_ [2004] 2 SLR(R) 505 at [11]).
+23     It should be noted that even a delay of 49 days has been held by the Court of Appeal to be “[b]y any standard ... very substantial” ( _AD v AE_ <span class="citation">[2004] 2 SLR(R) 505</span> at [11]).
 In light of this, the delay of over three months in this case was a factor which militated in favour of dismissing the application for an extension of time.

 **_Reasons for delay_**